jannazzo/usc-dsa/README.md

 ## Compile Instructions

-Tested on Ubuntu Server 22.04.5 LTS on an x86-64 architecture.
+Tested on Ubuntu 22.04.5 LTS on an x86-64 architecture.

 Code is compiled using g++ with the options `-Wall -std=c++17`.